 Outdoor storage of materials, merchandise and the like is prohibited.

 The Mt.
 Comfort Road and Broadway Overlay (MCR-OL) shall not apply.

+The occupant load of any dwelling unit shall comply with the occupancy requirements of the State of Indiana Building Code.

+The renting of individual rooms, or any portion of the dwelling unit, but not the entirety of the dwelling unit is prohibited.
+This shall also apply to sub-leases.

 Section 5.
 This Ordinance shall remain in full force and effect from and after its passage and posting as required by the law within the Town of McCordsville, Indiana.